 Using the RISE poster template, organize your research or presentation by keeping these questions in mind:

 - What is the main function of your poster?

 - What is the information you want your audience to receive and understand?

 - Remember, less is more.
 Too much text or too many graphics can be overwhelming.
 The goal of the poster is to make the information easy for the audience to understand.
 Anything that does not help this process is unnecessary.
 Your message should be immediately obvious.

 - 75% of your final score is based on your abstract and poster.
 Keep in mind that your audience might not have a background in the area of your work, so be sure to design and present for a layperson’s understanding.

 Preparing an Award Winning Poster

 Upload Poster and Pickup

-Posters may be picked up from Reprographics (11 Ell Hall) approximately three days after uploading.
+- Pickup your poster from Reprographics (11 Ell Hall).
 Use your Abstract Number to claim your poster.
 Please call 617-373-5646 to ensure it is ready.